 What makes Paraguay an attractive location for Bitcoin mining?

-Paraguay runs entirely on renewable hydroelectric power generated by the Itaipú and Yacyretá dams, which for years produced more electricity than the country could consume, keeping power prices unusually cheap.
-This combination of clean and affordable energy helped Paraguay capture roughly 4.3% of global Bitcoin computing power, placing it behind only the United States, Russia, and China.
+Paraguay runs entirely on renewable hydroelectric power from the Itaipú and Yacyretá dams.
+For years these produced more electricity than the country could consume, keeping power prices unusually cheap.

 What is the future of Bitcoin mining contracts in Paraguay?